 How to use transition words and phrases

 All transitional devices have different connotations, nuances, meanings.
-Before you use any of these words in your essay, take time to understand its meaning and use to find the best match.
+Before you use any of these words in your essay or dissertation, take time to understand its meaning and use to find the best match.
 Get a list of transition words and phrases at hand.

 What are the transitional tools?